Steven-Leskin/Tech_Academy_Repository/README.md

 If you would like to see a collection of coding examples that demonstrate my skills and problem solving with software development, please visit my portfolio on GitHub.

+My Linkedin profile can be found here: [Linkedin].(www.linkedin.com/in/stevenleskin)

 ### Courses
 * [C#](./Projects/C_Sharp)
 * [Database & SQL](./Projects/SQL)